natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 It has the fastest turret rotation in the game, even stock it turns as fast as maxed out turret of the Chieftain Marksman with decent crew, and as it is maxed out it can do a 180 turn in less than a second.
 This allows the user to actually pull off "reactionary" playstyle without having to give up their entire attention span to the skies.
 Additionally, the guns are completely stabilised, so even if SPAA is running away from something or chasing a helicopter, there is no need to think about movement affecting accuracy.

 Spread out gun formation allows to compensate for inaccurate aim and shell velocity.
 While it may seem like an overkill to a decent player, the jets more than deserve "overwhelming fire" policy, particularly in the future ranks.
-Unfortunately, the Italian SPAA does not have as many shells as its peers, only carrying 660 of them at a maximum.
+This also allows the SPAA to destroy scout drones that are flying towards SPAA, as there isn't enough space for them to squeeze through shell walls.
+Unfortunately, the Italian SPAA does not have as many shells as its peers, only carrying 660 of them at a maximum, so it needs to stick to a capture point, which can be very dangerous.

-The HE shells fly at 1100 m/s speed, which is only a bit slower than 30-35 mm calibre shells and significantly faster than shells of the ZSU-23-4.
-Unfortunately, they will self-destruct at about 2.5 km range, so even with the tracker  it is sometimes impossible to blow up the plane that is quickly leaving the premises (it will refuse to aim at the targets back past 2 km range), and some helicopters can be smart enough to avoid SPAA effective range.
-Since the tracker is absolutely accurate, it is rather easy to annihilate any aircraft that isn't changing their flight direction immediately.
-Any early helicopter unfortunate enough to appear within effective range of HE shells is probably going to be vaporized before they can even dodge, though it's not impossible.

-The APDS shells do not have the range restrictions, have no tracers and fly at 1330 m/s speed.
-They can be used to either shred some annoying tank, or to suddenly tear apart exceptionally annoying aircraft.
-Since SIDAM 25 is completely accurate and does not trigger any warnings, a single tap of APDS will almost certainly scrap any passive aircraft.
-Unfortunately, the APDS belt is very limited - with only 60 APDS rounds available to fire, it is recommended to use them sparingly and only against light tanks/SPAA or high priority air targets.

 {| class="wikitable" style="text-align:center" width="100%"
 |-